 It's designed to help support you and your family financially while you deal with your diagnosis – so you can focus on your recovery without worrying about how the bills will be paid.

 What's the difference between critical illness cover and life insurance?

-Critical illness cover is designed to support you and your loved ones if you've been diagnosed with a specific condition.
+Critical illness cover helps to support you and your loved ones financially if you've been diagnosed with a specific condition.

-You'll usually receive a lump sum payment to help cover costs of treatment or to help pay the bills if you're not able to work.
+You'll receive a lump sum payment to help cover the costs of treatment, or to help pay the bills, if you're not able to work.

-- Critical illness insurance usually doesn't pay out if you pass away – so it's not always suitable if you want to make sure your family are provided for after you've gone.
-This is where life insurance comes in
+Critical illness insurance usually doesn't pay out if you pass away.
+This is where life insurance comes in.

-- Life insurance usually only pays out if you pass away.
-It's designed to help your family maintain their lifestyle after you've gone (eg paying a mortgage or children's university fees)
+In most cases, life insurance only pays out if you pass away during the term of the policy.
+It's designed to help your family to maintain their lifestyle after you've gone (for example, by covering mortgage payments or children's university fees).

 Many insurers will offer both types of cover at once, so make sure you understand what each policy offers before you buy.

 Like us, some insurers will provide what's called a ‘terminal benefit’ as part of their life insurance cover.

 This means you can receive your life insurance payout before you pass away if you're diagnosed with a terminal illness that meets the policy definition, and you're not expected to live longer than 12 months.